neuefische/web-exercises/sessions/js-forms-2/formvalidation/README.md

 - It's necessary that the user has read the terms of service and agrees to them.

 Switch to the index.html file and validate the form in the mentioned way!

+## Development

+### CodeSandbox

+Select the "Browser" tab to view this project.

+### Local development

+To run project commands locally, you need to install the dependencies first using `npm i`.

+You can then use the following command:

+- `npm run lint` to run the linter

+Use the Live Preview Extension for Visual Studio Code to view this project in the browser: Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.